Thomas Tuchel: 2018–2019: First season in Paris, Ligue 1 title

 In January 2019, Tuchel was eliminated from his first competition at PSG, falling to Guingamp on 9 January, in the quarter-finals of the Coupe de la Ligue.
 However, he would defeat the same opposition by a margin of 9–0 ten days later in the league, the biggest home win in PSG's history.
 Prior to deadline day, on 29 January, the club delved into the winter transfer market to sign Argentine midfielder Leandro Paredes for a rumored fee of €40m.
 However, these transfers failed to progress the club in Europe, as PSG crashed out of the Champions League in the first knockout round against Manchester United.
-The club secured a 2–0 victory away from home in the first leg, but lost 3–1 at home, exiting the competition on away goals.
+The club secured a 2–0 victory away from home in the first leg, but lost 1–3 at home, exiting the competition on away goals.
 With only the league and the Coupe de France to play for, PSG won the former on 21 April, six gameweeks before the end of the season, marking Tuchel's first league title victory as a coach.
-Six days later, Paris Saint-Germain lost the 2019 Coupe de France Final to Rennes on penalties, which occurred after a stretch of three consecutive league defeats: PSG's worst showing since 2012.
+Six days later, PSG lost the 2019 Coupe de France final to Rennes on penalties, which occurred after a stretch of three consecutive league defeats: this was the first time PSG lost three league games consecutively since 2012.